shivendrapratap2/Natural-language-processing/README.md

 Our work is based on causal relation extraction from medical domain text.

 [Click here for further information about causal relations](http://lrec-conf.org/proceedings/lrec2008/pdf/87_paper.pdf)

+## Language Generation
+This project is about a system consisting of a user interface and a deep neural network in the backend.
+The person with disability would select few images (whose names are keywords) and the model will try to predict what person wants to say.